Jana Webster-Wheeler’s experiences were a catalyst for teaching music and more

 Ms. Web started as a music therapy major at CSU, a choice inspired by her adopted mother, who dealt with mental illness her entire life.
 The curriculum proved to be too close to what was still a very sensitive past, so she changed to Music Education.
 Though she changed her major, she still encourages her students to use their music as therapy.

 "All of your angst gets to come out when you play," said Webster-Wheeler.
 "You don't have to explain it.
 You don't have to validate it.
 You get to play how you feel, and nobody is going to correct you.
 I urge you to lean into this feeling.
-And you're not going to be told that you're just young, and it's too dramatic.
+And you're not going to be told that you're just young and it's too dramatic.
 This is where you get to be who you are."

-“I am not a person who typically likes flowers and lace and frills, but when I play Mozart, I pretend that I do.
+“I am not a person who typically likes flowers and lace and frills, but when I play Mozart, I pretend I do.
 I'll share a little story about Mozart not wanting to get his lace dirty because of the ink on his hands.
 But the majority of the time, my adoptive father raised me, and I identify better with things that are stereotypically masculine.
 So, I tell them that when they perform, they get to explore that different part of themselves, and pulling from that experience of being a performer leads to better empathy.”

 Get to know Jana a little more through her "Top 10 Essentials!"